What is the difference between the different drive types?

 • Improved driving and towing dynamics under heavy load

-• Advantages when towing as weight of trailer pushes down on rear axle meaning greater traction
+• Advantages when towing as the weight of the trailer pushes down on the rear axle, meaning greater traction

-• Higher kerb weight means negative effect on fuel and CO2
+• Higher kerb weight means a negative effect on fuel and CO2

 • Better traction when in poor road conditions